Super simple admin app to restart applications on demand

 Initial setup

-• Let’s become dummy: sudo su - dummy
+:sudo su - dummy

-• Generate an ssh key: ssh-keygen
+- Generate an ssh key:

 Prepare scripts

-By following previous steps, we have a terminal where we are logged in as user dummy, let’s create a simple script that restarts the legacy app, in my case, I’d name it restart-app.sh:
+, let’s create a simple script that restarts the legacy app, in my case, I’d name it restart-app.sh

 #!/usr/bin/env bash